qing762/honor-of-kings-api/README.md

 I scrapped the [entire website](https://pvp.qq.com/web201605/herolist.shtml) to a CSV file and converted it to a JSON file through a python script so you doesnt have to do it

+> **Note**
+> The herolist.json file is a official API json file from Tencent and Timi.
+It provides more information than my own API json file that I scraped from the website (moss id, more tidier).
+But, it doesnt provides some information such as the tips and etc.

 ## API Reference